• Skip to primary navigation

 A plate of chewy chocolate black forest cookies, studded with bits of maraschino cherry and drizzled in white chocolate.

-SO, it’s been almost a decade since I first posted this recipe... sounds like it’s about time to update the post!
+SO, it’s been over a decade since I first posted this original recipe... sounds like it’s about time to update the post!

 This recipe is a variation of my chewy chocolate cookie base recipe, that you might recognize from my Chewy Chocolate Mint Chip Cookies Recipe, or Chewy Chocolate White Chip Cookies recipes.